pavluchenkor/iDryer-Unit/readme_en.md

 [include U4.cfg]
 ```

-Thus, the system can be expanded to control multiple dryers. iDryer can be configured as a separate instance of Klipper installed on a Raspberry Pi for independent operation or as a second MCU connected to the main printer board and using a single Klipper instance:
+In this way, the system can be expanded to manage multiple dryers.
+The iDryer can be configured as a standalone Klipper instance installed on a Raspberry Pi for independent operation, or as a second MCU connected to the printer's mainboard and using a single Klipper instance:

 ```ini
 [mcu iDryer]